gtonra89/Windows-UWP-APP/README.md

 <br>Public link for UWP APP on Github : link--> https://github.com/gtonra89/Windows-UWP-APP
 <br>
 <br>2.Navigate to the windows Store and Download the app on your tablet,Laptop Desktop or Mobile Device
-<br>Public link for UWP APP on windows store : link--> https://www.microsoft.com/en-us/store/p/tonras-soundboard-app/9p5n00wtg01m
+<br>Public link for UWP APP on windows store :<br>link--> https://www.microsoft.com/en-us/store/p/tonras-soundboard-app/9p5n00wtg01m
 <br>
 <h4>About App</h4>
 <p><i>The App that I chose to create using Windows UWP is a simple Soundboard App.